Sui-Romanian-Hackathon/Caishen/docs/ZKLOGIN_FIX_PLAN.md

 - `zklogin_salts` table is **empty** - salt was never persisted

 **Root Cause**:
 The wallet was linked using a salt (possibly from Mysten's salt service or a different value) that was never stored.
-Now the web-dapp uses `HARDCODED_SALT = '150862062947206198448536405856390800536'` which derives a different address.
+The web-dapp previously used a hardcoded salt (`150862062947206198448536405856390800536`), producing a different address.
+Salt is now derived and persisted server-side.

 **Affected Files**:
 - `services/web-dapp/src/LinkPage.tsx` - wallet linking flow